GrosSacASac/DOM99/readme.md

 `<tag data-99-Keyword="details" > bla bla </tag>`

-If you are not using browserify you need to include this script tag in your html before other scripts that want access to dom99.
+If you are not using browserify you need to include this script tag in your html **before** other scripts that access dom99.

     <script src="js/dom99.js"></script>
+    <script src="js/yourJavascriptFile.js"></script>

 ###In your JavaScript code :